dh107/dh107.github.io/_pages/about.md

 My research
 ======
+* Modelling Toronto's 2040 net-zero GHG emissions pathways to drive policy and test actions for citywide emissions reductions (City of Toronto)
 * Modeling and comparing life cycle GHG emissions and decarbonization pathways for light-duty vehicle fleets in US, China and UK (University of Toronto)
 * Developing OpenPit-AI: an AI-powered fleet management system for emission reduction in mining operations (Queen's University)
 * Investigating relationship between electrification and low carbon transitions of cities (Queen's University)